togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 We will implement this example in javascript but [see the related repo for examples in other languages](https://github.com/togakangaroo/tdd-with-no-tears).

-Lets start by writing down some basics tests.
+Let's start by writing down some basics tests.

 I like to think of testing as proceding through several phases with shifting sets of priorities.